Maricode-40/Maricode-40/README.md

 I am passionate about technology and in the future I would like to become a Front-End Technical Lead.
 For  ten years of my career I was in contact with Salesforce as a key user administrator of this tool, supporting my company to launch its first Salesforce Community Cloud platform and being part of the mobile strategy, personalization, branding, engagement, e-commerce platform and integration of the core business Recruitment with customize Salesforce trainings for Universities, freelancers or companies.
 I supported the company by providing first level support to our global customers in the first phase of that project.

-<p> My goal and motivation is to continue leading the Salesforce Women in Technology Community Group with which I have been  volunteering for the  for 5 years. </p>
+<p> My goal and motivation is to continue leading the Salesforce Women in Technology Community Group with which I have been  volunteering for the past 5 years. </p>

  I would like to continue deepening and learning tools such as redux, MongoDB, Cypress Testing, UX/UI user experiences and Javascript.